Frewaka: Release

-Fréwaka was released on August 9, 2024 at the 77th Locarno Film Festival.
-It was released in the United States on October 18, 2024 at the 60th Chicago International Film Festival.
+Fréwaka premiered in Switzerland in 2024 at the 77th Locarno Film Festival, and it premiered in the United States at the 60th Chicago International Film Festival.

 Reception

 The film received generally positive reviews.
 Tara Brady of The Irish Times rated the film 4 stars out of 5, commenting that it "ambitiously mines Irish mythology and history for socially conscious spookery."
+Guy Lodge of Variety called the film "an expertly conducted atmospheric exercise, with a sharp, harsh understanding of closed rural communities."
+Zachary Lee of the Chicago Reader praised the film's "disquieting mood" and how it "keeps the audience on edge."